Horizing/Horizing/README.md

-Hi, there're Horiz and Raincrow（雨鸦）.
+Hi, there're Horiz and Voluntie.
 The account is for studying, my note and blog here.

 It's a pleasure, just take a look.